-A provider can send an ePrescription from any patient chart.
-At the top of the page, click on "Rx" and click on "Prescription Form" to open a new prescription blank.
+A provider can a new printed or electronic prescription from any patient chart.
+At the top of the page, click on "Rx" and click on the appropriate form to open a new prescription.

 Enter in the required information which is marked with a red * symbol: